lerwickbrianw/Project2/README.md

 Add new products - As a Beaver Wood Carvers store owner, I want to be able to add new products when they become available to show on the product show page so that the customers can see what products are available for order.

-- Task - create new.ejs page to add new products.
+- Task - create new.ejs page to add new products. - Complete
+- Task - update get and post routes to create new product. - Complete
 - Task - create productsController.js - Complete

 ### 6. User Story Six